imagingbook/JGraphix/README.md

-# JGraphix &ndash; a simple setup for doing 2D graphics in Java
+# JGraphix &ndash; a simple setup for creating 2D graphics in Java

 Though drawing graphics in Java is fun and eventually easy, getting the surrounding setup right can be a real challenge (not only) for beginning programmers.